Kristina01111000/Drws_site/README.md

 - documentary widget make text bigger, bold bottom text
 - make a second promo page menu widget separated between about the course and personal and professional growth
+-
+- see if we can take away website ask from from comment section, leave name and email